Washington Car Insurance Guide

 - The expiration date of your policy

-- A description of the year, make, or model of the insured vehicles, and the name of the insured driver.
+- A description of the year, make, or model of the insured vehicles, and the name of the driver.
 You can use the word “fleet” for more than five vehicles owned by the same person or business.

 Valid Proof of Financial Responsibility

-Washington state allows drivers to prove financial responsibility as an alternative to buying standard car insurance.
+Washington state allows drivers to prove financial responsibility as an alternative to buying standard auto insurance.
 With this method, you must prove that you have enough money to cover any damages that occur in a car accident.

 You can prove financial responsibility (FR) by depositing sixty thousand dollars in your bank.
 Another valid way you can prove FR is by owning approved securities that equal sixty thousand dollars.
 To satisfy the state’s proof of financial responsibility requirement, you must get a certificate of deposit or liability bond from the Department of Licensing (DOL).